General Requirements for Admission

 Students may also consider the option to apply as an open studies student, completing two courses with a minimum grade of C, as an alternative to providing a high school transcript.
 Please note that an introductory learning course must first be completed with a minimum grade of B-.
 These courses are designed to equip you for post-secondary studies.
 On-campus students are required to take Launch and online students are required to take Orientation to Online Learning.

 Home schooled applicants are welcome to apply and will be assessed on an individual basis.
+There are various options to choose from to meet the required entrance requirements.

 Part of the application process includes acknowledging that you have read and agree to adhere to the Community Standards of Vanguard College.